matloff/TidyverseSkeptic/README.md

 will find that they are dismissed out of hand by Tidy interviewers;
-authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting data science research manuscripts or grant proposals will find that Tidy reviewers give them low scores.  **In short, R will have to bend to RStudio's wishes**.
+authors of non-Tidy CRAN code will find their contribution is considered useless; academics submitting data science research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
+In short, R will have to bend to RStudio's wishes.

-For the above reasons, **RStudio is essentially operating as a monopolist**.
-It is not a financial monopoly, since R is free and RStudio does not directly benefit monetarily from the Tidyverse, but it is a classical monopoly in terms dominance of a single product, unfair competition (see below) and stifled innovation.
-Though again this is well-intentioned and the severity of the dominance is not yet complete, the adverse impacts are very serious and worsening.

-Furthering accentuating the monopolistic aspect is the fact, mentioned above, that the RStudio IDE specifically facilitates use of Tidyverse tools.  **This is classical monopolistic behavior**, mirroring the behavior of Microsoft in the anti-trust legal cases brought against the firm some years ago.
+*This is classical monopolistic behavior.*  It's not a monopoly in the financial sense, as Tidyverse is not directly enhancing RStudio's profitability, and, as noted, is not intentional.
+But the result is classicly monopolistic, in the sense of one product dominating a market.

-As noted, a highly insidious consequence of monopolies is the stifling of innovation.
+A highly insidious consequence of monopolies is the stifling of innovation.
 The case of **data.table** discussed above is a fine case in point.

 An open-source project involves a people spending a large amount of time developing the project for free, no pay.
 Thus, for a commercial entity